-MChem in Chemistry and Nanotechnology, M.Sc.
-Research in Chemical Engineering,
+M.Chem.
+Chemistry and Nanotechnology, M.Sc.
+Research Chemical Engineering

 Liam Critchley is a writer and journalist who specializes in Chemistry and Nanotechnology.
 Liam’s scientific career started off by undertaking two master’s degrees.
 The first was a 4-year MChem in Chemistry and Nanotechnology from the University of Hull, which was followed by an MSc by Research in Chemical Engineering from the University of Birmingham.

 Liam worked on various research projects at some the highest ranking Chemistry and Chemical Engineering departments for academic research in the UK.
 One of the research projects included creating polyoxovanadate molecular magnets under anaerobic conditions from calixarene precursor materials; scaling up the production of air-filled emulsions from the bench to pilot scale (for the first time).
 The project achieved a bench scale yield of up to 98.7% and producing polymer-based scaffolds for the proliferation of stem cells in tissue engineering applications.

 Liam chose to step out of academic research and went straight into freelancing as a science writer.
 Aside from wanting to work in an area where this knowledge could be put to good use, Liam chose to take up freelancing as his career so that he could travel around the world with his family.